Back to School, Back to Health

 Are you and your children getting the recommended 7-12 hours of sleep a night?
 Some useful tips can be found on the NHS website to help your family get a good night’s sleep!

 Suffolk mind are running a FREE Zoom course all about helping you to improve your sleeping habits.
-You can find out more on our website:
+You can find out more on our sleep well page.

 Complete two extra 30-minute walks this week.